 I decided to melt chocolate chips, as well as add cocoa powder to the ice cream.
 This gave the depth of chocolate flavor from chocolate chips, but with the lighter color from the cocoa powder.
 I added the melted chocolate to the dairy and sugar to allow for any bits of chocolate that were still solid to melt.
 You would temper the eggs the same way as you would with plain ol’ vanilla ice cream.

 Spinning the ice cream in your ice cream maker is the same if you were making my Mint Chocolate Chip Ice Cream.
 Spin the ice cream for about 18 minutes and then add the frozen bits of peanut butter cookie dough and spin for 2 minutes.
 Scoop it into a container and allow to harden in the freezer for at least 2 hours before enjoying.

 This peanut butter cookie dough recipe is out of this world, y’all!
 I had to have a few bites as I was scooping and making dough bits.
 I think the key to what makes this cookie dough so awesome is the split between the sugars.
 I’ve tried peanut butter cookie recipes with just white sugar and they’re good, but something happens when you add brown sugar that just takes the cookie to a whole new level.

 If you like your white sugar, then just substitute the remainder of the brown sugar for white.
 But you’re gonna want that brown sugar in there… trust me.

-You’ll notice that this peanut butter cookie recipe makes quite a bit of dough… I portioned about 1/3 of the cookie dough for all of the dough bits in the ice cream, froze the bits, and baked the rest.
+You’ll notice that this peanut butter cookie recipe makes quite a bit of dough… I used about 1/3 of the cookie dough for all of the dough bits in the ice cream and baked the rest.
 Trust me, though, you’ll want to bake the rest.